Package IO/THREADS-EXCEPTIONS

 Values

-Take a value from an MVar, blocking until one is available.
+∀ :RT :T :A :M. Threads :RT :T :M ⇒ MVar :A &key (:timeout TimeoutStrategy) → :M :ATake a value from an MVar, blocking until one is available.
+Can specify a timeout.
 Concurrent: - WARNING: Leaves the thread masked when returns to protect caller's critical regions based on consuming and restoring MVar to a valid state.
 See MChan for an example. - Blocks while the MVar is empty - Read-consumers (including `take-mvar-masked`) are woken individual on succesfull puts, in order of acquisition - On succesful take, one blocking writer is woken in order of acquisition

 (TRY-TAKE-MVAR-MASKED MVAR) FUNCTION · src